Rising star Lippo de Carrere caps sensational HH The Amir Sword Festival

 In a sense it was a case of saving the best for last as the final day of the meeting featured four Wathnan winners, including success in the feature race, the HH The Amir Sword, a Group 1 for Purebred Arabians.
 Lippo de Carrere, trained by Alban de Mieulle, posted a resounding triumph over the the outstanding Al Ghadeer in his final career start as the latter attempted to make history with a third third successive victory in the race and a third Doha Triple Crown.

-Alas, it was not to be, with Lippo de Carrere being perfectly poised on the inside under Maxim Guyon, stalking Al Ghadeer through the early stages before unleashing a determined challenge to overpower the defending champion close to home.
+It was not to be, with Lippo de Carrere being perfectly poised on the inside under Maxim Guyon, stalking Al Ghadeer through the early stages before unleashing a determined challenge to overpower the defending champion close to home.

 Olly Tait said after the race, ‘To beat a champion such as Al Ghadeer is bittersweet, but we are thrilled with Lippo de Carrere who is a horse on the way up.
 We are thrilled to win the Sword.’